Sullivan County, NH

 |Welcome to Sullivan County|

-Effective March 30, 2020, the Sullivan County Registry of Deeds will be CLOSED to the public until further notice.
+Effective July 6, 2020 the Sullivan County Registry of Deeds will be open to the public with certain restrictions.

 Sullivan County Registry of Deeds

 LCHIP Recording Surcharge Information, Effective July 1, 2008

 Attorney General Michael A. Delaney issued the following consumer alert to all New Hampshire property owners:

 Consumers should be aware of mailings being sent to property owners throughout the state from companies using the names:

 SECURED DOCUMENT SERVICES, and DEED RETRIEVAL SERVICES

 The mailings appear to be official government notices recommending, “that all United States [or New Hampshire] homeowners obtain a copy of their current grant deed” and further indicate that, for a fee of $86.00 or $87.00, these companies will provide the property owner with a copy of their Grant Deed and a Property Profile.

 The Attorney General advises that these companies are providing a service of questionable value and the information advertised in these solicitations can be obtained from any of the State’s Registers of Deeds for significantly less money.
 With deeds so easily and inexpensively attainable, the existence of these companies depends greatly on the public’s unfamiliarity with the county registers of deeds offices.

 Attorney General Delaney stated, “The real lesson for an educated consumer is to know what you are paying for, which in the case of these deed retrieval companies is virtually nothing more than a homeowner can acquire for far less cost.
 Don’t be fooled by a company whose name sounds ‘official’ or by an ‘official’ looking notice designed to confuse and mislead you.
 If you would like a copy of your deed, you can obtain it yourself for nominal cost and time, or contact your county’s Register of Deeds, who would be glad to assist you.“